 Out of the above strings formed only 3 string starts and ends with the same characters: “aabcdda”, “abcddaa” and “daaabcd”.

-Naive Approach: The idea is to generate all the possible rotations of the given string and check whether the each string formed after rotation starts and ends with the same character or not.
+Naive Approach: The idea is to generate all the possible rotations of the given string and check whether each string formed after rotation starts and ends with the same character or not.
 If Yes then include this string in the count.
 Print the final count.

 Efficient Approach: The efficient approach to counting the possible string is to rotate the given string at those indexes which have continuous same characters.
-Therefore, the final count is the (number of continuous same characters – 1) for each continuous characters in the given string.
+Therefore, the final count is the (number of continuous same characters – 1) for each continuous character in the given string.

 Below is the implementation of the above approach: